apify/apify-docs/docs/data_collection_fundamentals/project_setup.md

 # [](#setting-up) Setting up your project

 When you open a website in a browser, the browser first downloads the page's initial HTML.
 To do the same thing with Node.js, we will install a program - an NPM module - to help us with it.
-NPM modules are installed using `npm`, which is a program automatically installed with Node.js.
+NPM modules are installed using `npm`, which is another program, automatically installed with Node.js.

 > <a href="https://www.npmjs.com/" target="_blank">NPM</a> has a huge collection of open-source libraries for Node.js.
 You can (and you should) utilize it to save time and tap into the amazing open-source community around JavaScript and Node.js.

 ## [](#create-project) Create a new NPM project

 Before we can install NPM modules we need to create an NPM project.
-To do that, create a new directory and from that directory run this command in your terminal:
+To do that, create a new directory or use the one that you already have open in VSCode (you can delete the `hello.js` now) and from that directory run this command in your terminal:

 ```shell
 npm init -y